daggerok/daggerok.github.io/src/blog/2016-2017-ICT-Private-Mentorship/README.md

 If we are not in the position before 05:00am, we close our charts and go to sleep until NY Open, somewhere before 07:00am (for example, at 06:30am we can check charts what is going on...)
 Many times the move starts about 07:00am.
 Or in between 07:00am and 07:30am, because open outcry is starts at 07:20

+### Sessions Hs and Ls
+TODO: Backtest this: With the help of marking London H and L, later, we can in NY Open session use OTE for continuation

+### Market Make Business Models

+#### Market Make Buy Models
+We can participate on a move lower right after the consolidation phase, when price trade lower and then come back to low of the initial consolidation or even higher (OTE)

+We should not trade and catch the low until we get confirmation that it was a reversal.
+Confirmation can come in form of Market Struncture ShiftL MSS or Brake of Market Structure after a reversal pattern has been formed around some support level or after liquidity is taken.
+Many times the price will back and test reversal as support and give a buying opportunity on accumulation phase

+We also can get into the trade in optional re-accumulation phase (which may not occur) if we are still in discount

+#### Market Make Sell Models
+Same thing as for Market Maker Buy Model, but in reverse:

+We always start from consolidation.
+When move out from consolidation, the H of that consolidation usually can be retested (but its optional and doesn't always have to happen)

+Then price will rally up to clearly defined liquidity (resistance) with reversal formation

+Many times we will see how price leaving reversal and come back to re-test reversal low (optional)

+Price will not stay long in reversal, usually it happens fast, so we should sell in re-accumulation phase(s)